25 Hidden Oregon and Washington hotels

 Here are my other “off the booking grid” favorites:

 - Surfsand Resort — Cannon Beach.
 My childhood memories abound here.
 The best vantage point for Haystack Rock is on this portion of the flagship Cannon Beach.
-A few booking platforms show this hotel “sold out” but space is available directly.
+A few booking platforms show this hotel “sold out,” but space is available directly.

 - Headlands Coastal Lodge & Spa — Pacific City.
 Oregon Coast spirit of luxury.
-A splurge for a special occasion but well worth it to watch the dory boats come and go.
+A splurge for a special occasion, but well worth it to watch the dory boats come and go.
 Enjoy easy access to fascinating Cape Kiwanda and an endless beach.
 The dining experience at Meridian is also deliciously top-notch.
-A few booking platforms show this hotel “sold out” but space is available directly.
+A few booking platforms show this hotel “sold out,” but space is available directly.

 - Drift Inn — Yachats, Oregon.
 This is my favorite part of the Oregon Coast for its wild terrain and abundance of nature in every direction.
 While this quirky, themed-room hodgepodge, restaurant, bar, and shop is not right on the beach, I love the atmosphere and access to various services — all hugging Highway 101.
-They serve up fairly priced cozy rooms with comfortable bedding.
+They serve up reasonably priced cozy rooms with comfortable bedding.

 - Heceta Lighthouse B&B — Florence, Oregon.
-Treat yourself to an exclusive seaview and the gentle evening glow of an active lighthouse.
+Treat yourself to an exclusive sea view and the gentle evening glow of an active lighthouse.
 The six rooms in this former lighthouse keeper’s home serve pioneer charm with all the comforts — and a seven-course breakfast.
 There is so much to say, I wrote it in an article.

 Southern Oregon Coast hotels